What is Restless Legs Syndrome (RLS)?

 What Causes Restless Legs Syndrome?

 Restless legs can be a symptom of underlying vein problems.
 A possible cause could be venous insufficiency.

 Venous reflux occurs when the valves in your leg veins are no longer working as they should.
 The valves regulate the blood flow so the blood is sent back upwards to the heart.
 When some of these valves are leaky, a pool of blood is formed in your legs, and this may result in bulging veins.

 In a study presented at the Australasian College of Phlebology Scientific Meeting (7 May 2019), 40% of patients presenting for management of venous disease suffered from RLS.
 The study highlighted that research into restless legs has previously focused on neurological conditions and that many doctors are unaware of the connection between vein disease and restless legs.

 Now a detailed venous ultrasound is recommended as the first investigation prior to deciding on treatment.

 What Can Be Done To Treat Restless Legs Syndrome?

-The first step to finding a cause for your RLS is to book a consultation for an ultrasound and clinical assessment.
+The first step to finding a cause for your RLS is to book a consultation for an ultrasound and clinical assessment at our Perth clinic.

 For patients where venous insufficiency is found, 80% experienced an improvement in restless leg symptoms following treatment.
 There is no need to go on suffering when vein treatment could be a solution.
 We want to help you get an accurate diagnosis and effective treatment plan to address this often overlooked medical condition.